-One of the cool new features in HTML5 is WebSockets, which allow us to talk to the server without AJAX requests.
-Today Bin Go will let you run WebSocket through the server side of the Php environment, create a client and send and receive server-side information through the WebSockets protocol.
+A cool new feature in HTML5 is WebSockets, which allows us to talk to the server without AJAX requests.
+Today, BinGo will allow everyone to run WebSocket through the server side of the Php environment, create clients, and send and receive server-side information through the WebSockets protocol.

 What are WebSockets?

-Step 1: Get the WebSocket server
+Step 1: Get the WebSocket Server

 jWebSocket (Java)